Harshith-Reddy11/Mini-AI-Projects/speech_to_text/README.md

 # 🎤 Speech-to-Text Python Project

 A robust and interactive speech-to-text tool built with Python.
-Transcribe audio from your microphone or audio files, choose your language, get confidence scores, and save your results—all in one script!
+Transcribe audio from your microphone or audio files, choose your language, get confidence scores, see ambient noise feedback, and save your results—all in one script!

 ---